Chancroid is primarily a sexually transmitted infection that is most common in resource-poor countries. It is rare in

 Caused by the fastidious, gram-negative coccobacillus Haemophilus ducreyi.
 Classically it presents with the acute onset of a painful genital ulcer, and is often associated with fluctuant lymphadenitis (bubo formation).

-An important co-factor in HIV transmission, and HIV status must be assessed.
+An important co-factor in HIV transmission.
+HIV status must be assessed.

 Sexual partners within 10 days prior to onset of symptoms must be traced and treated, even if asymptomatic.

 Non-sexually transmitted limb ulcers due to H ducreyi have been described in yaws-endemic countries.